-4I prayed to Yahweh, my God, and made this confession: "Lord God, great and to be feared, you keep your Covenant and love for those who love you and observe your com-Ezra mandments.
-5 We have sinned, we have not ^{9:6} been just, we have been rebels, and have turned away from your commandments and laws.
-6 We have not listened to your servants, the prophets, who spoke in your name to our kings, leaders, fathers and to all the people of the land.
+4I prayed to Yahweh, my God, and made this confession: "Lord God, great and to be feared, you keep your Covenant and love for those who love you and observe your Ezra 9:6 commandments.
+5 We have sinned; we have not been just; we have been rebels, and have turned away from your commandments and laws.
+6We have not listened to your servants, the prophets, who spoke in your name to our kings, leaders, fathers and to all the people of the land.

-7Lord, justice is yours, but ours is a face ^{17.7} full of shame, as it is to this day - we, the people of Judah, the inhabitants of Jerusalem, the whole of Israel, near and far away, in all the lands where you have dispersed us because of the infidelity we have committed against you.
-8 Ours is the shame, O Lord for we, our kings, princes, fathers, have sinned against you.
-9 We hope for pardon and mercy from the Lord, because we have rebelled against him.
-10 We have not listened to the voice of Yahweh, our God, or followed the laws which he has given us through his servants, the prophets.
+7Lord, justice is yours; but ours is a face full of shame, as it is to this day we, the people of Judah, the inhabitants of Jerusalem, the whole of Israel, near and far away, in all the lands where you have dispersed us because of the infidelity we have committed against you.
+Ours is the shame, O Lord, for we, our kings, princes and fathers, have sinned against you.
+9We hope for pardon and mercy from the Lord, our God, because we have rebelled against him.
+10We have not listened to the voice of Yahweh, our God, or followed the laws which he has given us through his servants, the prophets.

-11 All Israel has broken your law and has turned away from it rather than listen to your voice.
-Therefore, the curse and the threats written in the Law of Moses, the servant of God, have come upon us because we have sinned against him.
-12 He has carried out the threats he pronounced against us and against those who governed us: he brought a terrible calamity upon us.
+11 All Israel has broken your law and has turned away from it, rather than listen to your voice.
+Therefore, the curse and the threats written in the law of Moses, the servant of God, have come upon us.
+Because we have sinned against him, 12 He has carried out the threats he pronounced against us; and against those who governed us.
+He brought a terrible calamity upon us.
 No, never could there be anything worse than what has come upon Jerusalem.

-13 All these disasters have struck us with dread as it was written in the Law of Moses, but we have not tried to calm the anger of Yahweh, our God.
-We have not turned away from our sins and learned to listen to your truth.
-14 Yahweh made true his threat and brought this calamity upon us, for Yahweh, our God, is just in all his works, while we have not obeyed his voice.
+13 All these disasters have struck us with dread, as it was written in the law of Moses: but we have not tried to calm the anger of Yahweh, our God.
+We have not turned away from our sins, and learned to listen to your truth.
+14 Yahweh made true his threat and brought this calamity upon us; for Yahweh, our God, is just in all his works, while we have not obeyed his voice.

-15 And now, O Lord our God, who brought your people out of Egypt by your powerful hand and gained renown to this day, we have sinned, we have been unfaithful.
-16 Lord, in keeping with your kindness, turn away your 25:3 anger and wrath from Jerusalem, your city, your holy mountain, for because of our sins and the wickedness of our fathers, Jerusalem and your people are the laughingstock of all around us.
+And now, O Lord our God, who brought your people out of Egypt by your powerful hand and gained renown to this day; we have sinned; we have been unfaithful.
+16Lord, in keeping with your kindness, turn Ezk25:3 away your anger and wrath from Jerusalem, your city, your holy mountain; for because of our sins and the wickedness of our fathers, Jerusalem and your people are the laughingstock of all around us.

-17So now, our God, listen to the prayer and pleading of your servant and, for your own sake, let your face shine upon your desolate sanctuary.
-18 My God, incline your ear and listen.
-Open your eyes and see how the city lies in ruins, the city upon which your Name has been pronounced.
+17So now, our God, listen to the prayer Ps 74:3 and pleading of your servant and, for your own sake, let your face shine upon your desolate Sanctuary.
+18My God, incline your ear and listen.
+Open your eyes and see, how the city lies in ruins, the city upon which your name has been pronounced.
 We do not rely on our good works, but we pour out our plea before you, trusting in your great mercy.

 19 Listen, Lord!
 Lord, forgive!
-Pay attention Ezk to us, Lord!
-Act, my God, and do not delay for 36:22 your own sake, since your city and your people are called by your name.
+Pay atten- Ezk tion to us, Lord!
+Act, my God, and do 36:22 not delay, for your own sake, since your city and your people are called by your name."